AlexandrosPanag/My_Discord_Projects/README.md

 My Discord Bot Projects!

 **Disclaimer:**
- The code examples and templates provided here are for demonstration and educational purposes only.
+ The code examples and templates provided here are for **demonstration and educational purposes only**.
  The full, raw code for my bots is **not open source** and is only available for purchase.
  If you wish to use the complete bot or obtain commercial rights, please contact the author via GitHub: **@alexandrospanag**.